3D Printing Design Guidelines

 Cavities

-When designing hollow parts, be sure to use large openings and avoid non-line-of-sight cavities to prevent trapping unsintered material inside.
+When designing hollow parts, use large openings and avoid non-line-of-sight cavities to prevent trapping unsintered material inside.

 Integrated Clearance

-Pre-assembled components such as hinges or interlocking parts may fuse if too close together, especially if they have thick walls.
+Pre-assembled components such as hinges or interlocking parts may fuse together if placed too close, especially with thick walls.

 Assembly Clearance

-For parts intended to be assembled post-printing.
-A free fit offers more space for easy assembly and movement, while a close fit is tighter and may require some force or adjustments to assemble.
+For parts assembled after printing.
+Free fit allows easy movement, close fit is tighter and may require force to assemble.

 Text Size

-It’s important to consider the distance between engraved letters as well as the line weight of embossed text.
+Consider letter spacing for engraved text and line weight for embossed text.
 Any material thickness below 0.8mm may not be visible.

 Large Flat Parts